A very Thai Meat & Sea affair

 Elevating the whole meal to another level was the pairing of Viognier and Alsace Riesling.
 Owner David Chew is ‘da man’ when it comes to wines, having years of experience as a restaurateur and wine bar owner.
 If he happens to be around when you’re dining there, make friends and ask him to suggest some good vino to go with your Thai meal.

-Prices are reasonable – set lunches are available at RM19, while appetisers start from RM16.
-Main dishes are priced from RM16 onwards, and if you don’t see a particular dish you like in the menu, ask chef Amy, she might just whip it up for you (with ample notice, of course) – yeah, it’s that kind of a great, homey restaurant.
+Prices are reasonable – set lunches are available at RM19, and if you don’t see a particular dish you like in the menu, ask chef Amy, she might just whip it up for you (with ample notice, of course) – yeah, it’s that kind of a great, homey restaurant.

 Add: 1, Plaza Prismaville, Jalan 19/70a, Desa Sri Hartamas, Kuala Lumpur.
 Tel: 012-800 4833